TomasVolker/numeriko/Readme.md

 - numeriko-core: ArrayND interfaces and operation definitions along with a basic backend
 - numeriko-complex: Complex number implementation
-- kyscript: Utility library to generate and execute python scripts
-- kyplot: Plotting module backed by python's matplotlib
-- sandbox: Examples of use cases and experimental playground

 ## Build instructions